all-in-one-of/FumeFX_VDB_import-HDA/README.md

 ![alt text](https://github.com/alexnardini/FFX_import/blob/master/imgs/ffx_import_h_007.jpg)

-Although everything looks simple and mondane, there is a certain level of complexity underneath to ensure everything will go smooth and in a fast execution as the tool scale up well from one single VDB cache to loading multiple FumeFX NSims caches at once while all their fields are smartly managed and the UI kept responsive and active based on the user choices and selected FumeFX VDB cache data.
+Although everything looks simple and ordinary, there is a certain level of complexity underneath to ensure everything will go smooth and in a fast execution as the tool scale up well from one single VDB cache to loading multiple FumeFX NSims caches at once while all their fields are smartly managed and the UI kept responsive and active based on the user choices and selected FumeFX VDB cache data.